parcio/julea/doc/decission-support.md

 # Decission Support

-JULEA is able to trace backend accesses granulare.
-This allows further allplication analysies, and also analiesing object access across applictions.
+JULEA can trace backend accesses granularly, allowing further application analysis and object access pattern comparison across applications.

-Further can this be used to provide a first rough estimate which backend combination is prefarable for the application setup.
+Furthermore, this can be used to provide a first rough estimate of which backend combination is preferable for the application setup.

-## access record
+## Access Record

-To create a `access-record` execute `julea-server` with `JULEA_TRACE=access` and store the output in a file.
+To create an `access-record`, which is simply a CSV file, execute `julea-server` with `JULEA_TRACE=access` and store the output (`stderr`) in a file.
-Then run your applications and stop the server iff finished.
+Then run your applications and stop the server when finished.

 ```sh
 JULEA_TRACE=access julea-server 2> access-record.csv
 ```

-The created file then can be used to executes replays.
+## Replay

+An `access-record` can be replayed with `julea-access-replay`, which takes only the `access-record` as input.
-A replay will execute the same backend operations in the same order as listed in a `access-record`.
-This allows compare backend performance, without executing the whole application.
+Replays will execute the same backend operations in the same order as listed in `access-record`.
+This allows comparison of backend performance without running the complete application over and over.

-Important is that the backends are in the same state before the replay, then they were before the processes where executed, the eseiast would be an empty state.
+Note that the backends must be in the same state, preferably empty, before every replay.

-## replay

-A `access-record` can be replayed with `julea-access-replay`.
-This program need as argument a `access-record` file, to log the result you need to set `JULEA_TRACE=access` to create them.

-It should be notice that the performnce of a replay can be vary to the original data, depending on the load of the device.
+Also note that the performance of a replay can vary compared to the original run, depending on the device's load.

 ```sh
 JULEA_TRACE=access julea-access-replay access-record.csv 2> replay-record.csv
 ```

-## setup testing
+## Setup Testing

-The script `./scripts/decission-support.sh`  can help to select a optimal backend combination for server.
+The script `./scripts/decission-support.py` can help to select a good backend combination for a given workload.
-It will test different backend configurations and creates a directory `evaluation`.
+It will test different backend configurations and creates a directory `evaluation` with the results.

-The script will replay each access to a backend type, and test every servre backend available for this type.
-And will produce a `summary.csv`

-This summary can then be evaluated for example with `./scripts/decision-support.R`.
-A example flow is shown below.

-Configurations which should be tested are defined are define in a `config.json` file.
+Configurations that should be tested must be defined in a `config.json` file.
-The principle scheme is the following
+The expected structure is as follows (an example config can also be found at `example/decission-support-config.json`):

 ```json
 {
   "object": [{"backend": "posix", "path": "/tmp/<tmp>/posix"}],